kartonfarkas/api_docs/source/suite/index.rst

 Suite REST API
 ==============

-Suite REST API provides programmatic access to the Emarsys Suite.
-Most of our customers are using our APIs to automate working with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.
+The Suite REST API provides programmatic access to the Emarsys Suite.
+Most of our customers use our APIs to automate working with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.

-If you have already connected successfully to the API you might want to move straight to the `Use Cases <http://documentation.emarsys.com/?page_id=357>`_, where we show you a number of typical API-related scenarios.
+If you have already successfully connected to the API you might want to move straight to the `Use Cases <http://documentation.emarsys.com/?page_id=357>`_, where we show you a number of typical API-related scenarios.

 For each Suite API request you need: